 That's when the accident happened.

 Another driver came from a side street on the left and crossed all lanes into mine, and my car directly t-boned theirs.
-My body jerked forward with enough force to throw my glasses off my face, bounce them off the dashboard, and fling them under my seat, all without me even noticing.
+My body jerked forward with enough force to throw my glasses off my face, bounce them off the dashboard, and fling them under my seat - all without me even noticing until the impact stopped us both.
 The anxiety I experienced at that moment is nothing like I've ever known.
-But between the neck and back pain to fester the next day and the car anxiety that followed and that I still have now, the impact itself was only a piece of the trauma.
+But between the neck and back pain to fester the next day, and the car anxiety that followed (and that I still have now), the impact itself was only a piece of the trauma.

 Even though the car accident wasn't my fault and I had no way of knowing it would happen, it's made me question everything about driving.
 Every time I see someone speed through a stop sign, turn a corner too quick, race on the highway, or anything remotely risky, I get a sick feeling in my stomach, and the first thought in my head is, "I bet this person has never been in an accident before."